University College London

 How and when to apply

 UCL will be recruiting for specific research projects in the three themes of ERBE.
 Projects will be advertised on a rolling basis as they are agreed with supervisors and stakeholders.
+Each project will have its own application deadline.

 Informal enquiries to firstname.lastname@example.org